zeyuz35/zeyuz35.github.io/vault/HCR.md

 The easiest way to do this is via the xlsx package, which uses java.

 rJava will require a valid installation of both a JRE (for running java) and JDK (for compiling).
 Make sure you install these!

+## Quick Notes

+0 instrument strength results in no identification and therefore error.

+Instruments that are too strong results in point identification and also therefore error in this case. z_str of 2 is already too big.

+Log normal is too different and not too exciting to talk about.

+Skew normal is more interesting as it is not too misspecified.

+The goal of this is to show that the new bootstrap procedure:

+1. works
+2. is "better" than the existing CLR
+  - better power
+  - and/or shorter intervals (purple distance)